-Through a spirit of trust and cooperation, the school guides staff to teach self-discipline.
+Through a spirit of trust and cooperation, the school guides staff to cultivate self-regulation.
 The highest values and standards of behaviour are expected inside and outside the classroom, as well as outside the school and in any written or electronic communication.